bdionne/bitstore/Readme.md

 where all terms with the same subject are implicitly conjoined together as part of a concept.
 The triples contain the ids for the docs, the names above are just for clarity.
 Notice that **isa** and **route-of-administration** are relations and in general will connect multiples pairs of documents, nevertheless each relation will have a document associated with it, where we might store additional information such as whether the relation is transitive or has a converse.
 So all the information about what in a DL one might consider the schema, the relations, are stored as docs as well as the concepts but they are still completely independent of one another.
 The relations betwen docs are stored in the triple store and are orthogonal to the documents.
 This contrasts with the approach taken by [Riak](http://github.com/zeitgeist/riak/) with its **links** that are contained in the docs.
 Of course this requires that the triple store stay in sync as the document store is changing.

-Initially we're using Mnesia for the triple store.
-It provides a simple solution and inherits all the best of erlang, nodes can be replicated, etc..
-It does have a size limitation but we're storing triples of integers so it will be a while before we run into any limits.
-This piece will also be readily replaceable, .eg. if at some point couchdb enables a tighter integration in the same vm.
+Initially we used Mnesia for the triple store.
+It provided a simple solution and inherited all the best of erlang, the QLC stuff was especially nice.
+Currently we're using [bitcask](http://github.com/basho/bitcask)  which might not seem ideal for storing a graph but early hacks indicate it will be adequate for the small ontologies we're using and it's somewhat simpler to use is for both the triple store and the inverted index.
+We'll discuss the storage model in more detail if the design proves to be interesting.

 ### Directed Acyclic Graphs